stacklane/docs/🗄/Article/models/types.md

 as well as a larger overall model size.
 Because it is intended to created and managed by people, only 1 insert is allowed per transaction.

-# Event (Q4 2019) {#event}

-This type is for events, time-series data, activity, or logging.
-Events accumulate over time at a potentially high frequency/volume.

-Orders, comments, and Twitter posts are considered "events", from the standpoint of their potentially high frequency, their small size, and their permanence/low-mutability.
-Once created they are usually not modified again.

-Another distinguishing characteristic is that newer Events are generally more relevant than older events, with very old Events having little to no relevance.

-Events have a "useful time horizon" for queries, of either yearly, monthly, or daily.
-The default of one year should be suitable for most cases, and is easiest to develop against.
-A query for events may only span two time partitions.
-So in the case of the default yearly horizon, a single query could span two years.

-## Query Scope

-The Event type is always isolated to its immediate parent container for query scope.
-Given Account ▶︎ Site ▶︎ Orders, the Orders Event type must always be queried in the context of a single Site.
-In other words, you must first know the Site you want to query before you query for Orders.

-## Advantages

-- Designed for highest write volume.
-- Automatic partitioning over time.
-There is no "performance penalty" to a business that has events growing over time, where newer events are generally more relevant than previous events.

-## Limitations

-- Unique values are not allowed.
-- Must always exist within a [container](/🗄/Article/models/containers.md).
-- All queries must include date/time range (it is not possible to query for all Events).
-- Embedded models must be "local" to the Event type -- "purpose built" for that Event type.

 # User Profile {#profile}